 Clark Gable was so stressed out at Marilyn Monroe's antics during the filming of The Misfits that when the film was finished, he remarked "Christ, I'm glad this picture's finished!
 She damn near gave me a heart attack!"
 Gable died of a heart attack eleven days later.
 The Misfits turned out to be the last completed film for both Clark Gable and Marilyn Monroe, who died a year later.

 Robert Newton's portrayal of Blackbeard in 1952's Blackbeard the Pirate includes several scenes near the beginning of him drinking from a large flask.
-It's mild, but it comes off as a little awkward when you know that Newton struggled with chronic alcoholism, eventually dying from it.
+It's mild, but it comes off as a little awkward when you know that Newton struggled with chronic alcoholism, eventually dying from it in 1956.

 In 1999, Jeffrey Jones played Uncle Crenshaw in Stuart Little.
 In at least two scenes, he's shown cuddling Jonathan Lipnicki, who was eight or nine years old when the movie was made.
 In 2002, Jones was convicted of possession of child pornography and employing a minor for purposes of taking sexually explicit photos, becoming a registered sex offender.